-Details on how a student is required to extend their CoE can be found on the current international student site under How do I apply for a new CoE?
+Details on how a student is required to extend their CoE can be found on the current international student site under "Apply for a new CoE."

 No. The University is only permitted to extend the duration of the student's study where it is clear that the student will not complete the course within the expected duration, as specified on the student's CoE, as a result of:

 - Compassionate or compelling circumstances (for example in the case of illness where a medical certificate is evidence of the student's inability to attend classes for an extended period or where the course progression rules prevent a student from completing certain units because they may have failed a prerequisite unit);

 - The University implementing its intervention strategy for students who are at risk of unsatisfactory academic progress; or

 - An approved deferment or intermission of student has been granted.

 Under standard 9 of the National Code, international students are required to complete their course within the expected duration.
 The University is not permitted to issue a CoE to enable to student to extend their visa unless in the case of one of the above exceptions.

 Where a student has failed a unit and that failure will impact on the expected course duration, DSA will send a letter to the student advising them of the fail and how to seek assistance within the University.
 DSA will put an intervention note type on Callista that will indicate that, in such circumstances, the student can be issued a new CoE.